DNS-Leo/catzone/pdns-secondary_py/README.md

 ## filesystem
 The max. number of file in a directory on a UFS file-system seems 32,767.
 So beyond that you wish to use something better, probably ZFS.

+## gencat-v2.py
+Mind: is NOT cleaning up zonefiles after they are removed.